susielu/d3-legend/docs/index.md

 size.**labels([string])**

 Sets the legend labels to the array of strings passed to the legend.
-If the array is not the same length as the array the legend calculates, it merges the values and gives the calculated labels for the remaining items, [an example](#size-line).
+If the array is not the same length as the array the legend calculates, it merges the values and gives the calculated labels for the remaining items.
+An example: [Size - Linear Scale Legend, Lines](#size-line)

 size.**labelAlign(string)**

 Only used if the legend's orient is set to "horizontal."
-Accepts "start", "middle", or "end" as inputs to determine if the labels are aligned on the left, middle or right under the symbol in a horizontal legend, [an example](#size-line).
+Accepts "start", "middle", or "end" as inputs to determine if the labels are aligned on the left, middle or right under the symbol in a horizontal legend.
+An example: [Size - Linear Scale Legend, Lines](#size-line).

 size.**labelFormat(d3.format)**